boystrange/LinearityChallenge/fin/Process.lagda.md

 type $A^⊥$ to a channel of type $A$.
 It is well typed in a context that contains exactly two types, which must be related by duality.
-The `fail p` process indicates a runtime error on some channel of type $⊤$.
-There is no process constructor corresponding to the dual constant $\mathbb{0}$.
-The `close p` process sends a termination signal on a session and is well typed in a singleton context where the only type is $\mathbb{1}$.
+The `fail p` process indicates a runtime error on some channel of type ⊤.
+There is no process constructor corresponding to the dual constant 𝟘.
+The `close p` process sends a termination signal on a session and is well typed in a singleton context where the only type is 𝟙.
 The `wait p P` process waits for a termination signal from a channel and then continues according to the continuation `P`.
-It is well typed in a context of the form $⊥, Δ$ where $⊥$ (which is the dual of $\mathbb{1}$ is the type of the channel.
-The continuation `P` must be well typed in the residual context $Δ$.
-The `select x p P` process sends a boolean value `x` along with a fresh channel on a channel of type `A ⊕ B` and continues as a process `P` that uses the fresh channel as either `A` or `B` depending on the value of `x`.
+It is well typed in a context of the form ⊥, Δ where ⊥ (which is the dual of 𝟙 is the type of the channel.
+The continuation `P` must be well typed in the residual context Δ.  The `select x p P` process sends a boolean value `x` along with a fresh channel on a channel of type `A ⊕ B` and continues as a process `P` that uses the fresh channel as either `A` or `B` depending on the value of `x`.
 The `case p P Q` process receives a boolean value `x` along with a fresh channel from a channel of type `A & B` and continues as either `P` or `Q` depending to the the value of `x`.
 The `fork p q P Q` process sends a pair of new channels on another channel of type `A ⊗ B`.
 It has *two* continuations, each using one endpoint of the new channels created.
 The `join p P` process receives a pair of channels from a channel of type `A ⅋ B`.
 Finally, the `cut d p P Q` process represents the parallel composition of two sub-processes `P` and `Q` connected by a new linear channel. `P` and `Q` use the new channel according to dual types.

 ## Renaming